-Late in the seventeenth century Mennonites, Amish, and German Brethren arrived in Pennsylvania attired in somber colors with no ruffles and few buttons or buckles.
-They were as plain as Quakers; and like orthodox Quakers they refused to swear oaths, preferring instead to make affirmation.
+Late in the seventeenth century, Mennonites, Amish, and German Brethren arrived in Pennsylvania.
+They were as plain as Quakers, dressed in somber colors with no ruffles and few buttons or buckles; and like orthodox Quakers, they refused to swear oaths, preferring instead to make affirmation.
 What marked them as different was their communalism and aloofness.
 In Europe their refusal to abide by any laws other than the teachings of the New Testament provoked hostility from civil and ecclesiastical authority, but won the admiration of William Penn, and a place in his "holy experiment" on the Delaware.

 The inner light of the Friends dimmed, however, when it became clear the newcomers didn't intend to blend in.
 Their reluctance to learn English stirred xenophobia even in so-called enlightened men like Franklin.
 Few English differentiated between Swiss, Palatines, or Alsatians.
 To unsophisticated Britons anyone unable to speak English or who spoke it with non-British accents was immediately labeled "Deutsch" or plain "Dutch."
 Such bigotry only confirmed these immigrants' belief that all earthly government was illegitimate, and turned their eyes to the frontier where woods-faring Finns and Swedes tended hills of Indian corn among the stumps around their log homes, and shot their half-wild hogs like game in the woods.